 - You will be part of a community of internationally recognised academics and practitioners from the Local Governance Research Centre, experts in applying the latest research and scholarship to the everyday experiences of public leadership, governance, local policy and politics, and public management

-If you are interested in studying for the MA in Public Leadership (commencing in April 2021, subject to validation) please contact the programme leader Dr Steven Parker for more information:
+If you are interested in studying for the MA in Public Leadership please contact the programme leader Dr Steven Parker for more information:

 How is the MA in Public Leadership and Management delivered?

 The programme will be delivered through blended learning in part-time mode, taking two years to complete.
-Modules will be taught in two-day teaching blocks on campus, with supported distance learning activities for students via a programme specific webpage.
+Modules will be taught in two-day teaching blocks online, with supported distance learning activities for students via a programme specific webpage.
 You will complete one module per semester.

 Modules will be assessed in different ways to enable students to develop the skills and competencies required of public leaders.
 Traditional assignments will therefore be combined with critical reflections on action learning tasks; practitioner diaries; policy briefings; the formulation of strategic plans and policy development reports; and the delivery of guidance and ‘how to’ good practice documents.

-Students may also start the MA programme at different module starting points at the agreement of the Programme Leader.
+Students can start the MA programme at different module starting points and the next entry dates are September 2021, January 2022 and April 2022

 Modules 1 – 4 can also be studied individually.